Gidoren/cloud-canviz/WorkingPrototypeKnownProblemsReport.md

 # 5
 If attempting to go to a web page that doesn't exist, our web application should throw a 404 error, but we do not have that, instead a blank white page shows up.
 The reason for the fault is not having 404 error components for unauthorized routes.
 Fixing the bug would require spending time to implement these components, but we decided to prioritize fixing other issues.

+# 6
+The style of the images uploads to the backend but querying it from the front end does not get the data properly.
+The reason for the fault is that there is a mistake somewhere in the front end querying function that is not obtaining the values correctly.
+Fixing the bug would require spending additional time to find exactly the portion of the function that is doing the querying and fixing it.